01 of 10

 Installing the Sump and Equipment

-- Install the overflow hose from the tank to the sump (#1 in the photo above)
+- Install the overflow hose from the tank to the sump (pictured, 1)

 04 of 10

 Install Aquarium Equipment

 If your system does not have a sump, you can move on to installing all of the tank-related equipment.
 At this point, you can delay installing your aquarium lighting system as it will just be in the way when you are installing the sea salts, substrate, and tank decorations.